influxdata/telegraf/plugins/inputs/openweathermap/README.md

 OpenWeatherMap provides the current weather and forecasts for more than 200,000 cities.
 To use this plugin you will need a token.
 For more information [click here](https://openweathermap.org/appid).

-Find city identifiers in this [list](http://bulk.openweathermap.org/sample/city.list.json.gz)
+Find city identifiers in this [list](http://bulk.openweathermap.org/sample/city.list.json.gz).
+You can also use this [url](https://openweathermap.org/find) as an alternative to downloading a file.
+The ID is in the url of the city: `https://openweathermap.org/city/2643743`

 ### Configuration: